At Newport 1960 is a blues fresco impossible to resist

 Recorded at the Newport Jazz Festival at Newport, Rhode Island, on the third of July 1960, as the title suggests, this record is probably one of the most consistent blues documents of the past century.
-Muddy Waters and his fellow musicians that day played a well-balanced roster of songs, including great classic tunes of the father of the Chicago Blues, but also some newer ones in order to amaze the audience a little bit, without causing too much disappointment between the old hardcore fanbase.
+Muddy Waters and his fellow musicians that day played a well-balanced roster of songs, including great classic tunes of the father of the Chicago Blues, but also some newer ones to amaze the audience a little bit, without causing too much disappointment between the old hardcore fanbase.

 A still-rising electric-blues cyclone

 Sonically, the album stands as impressive to this day: it’s a quite decorous recording (for its times) of a powerful, robust and groovy gig.
 The audio is quite clear and all the different layers of the diverse instrumentation come to life.
 They create a lively blues fresco that it’s impossible to resist: the listener sinks in a still-rising electric-blues cyclone mainly composed of the harsh but still warm vocal phrases and timbre that made Waters a legend.

 The commanding drum work of Francis Clay that actually pops up and stands out in the mix, supporting in this way the whole groove of the band, is one that’s capable of constructing at the same time a solid rhythm backbone, emphasized by the intertwining and groovy conversation with the piano riff.